 Experimenting with dynamic paragraph and sentence structure will make it easier for Web readers to follow your content, and for your content to be as persuasive as possible.

-Use bullets or numbers to pull out specific examples or features of a service, product or other list.
+Use bullets or numbers to pull out specific examples or features of a service, product, or another list.
 If it makes sense, you can bold the main phrase (or list item) and give a short explanation of it within the offset list.

-Don’t be afraid to add new paragraphs — even if they’re just 1-2 sentences — when you want to underscore a main point or actively progress the page’s story.
+Don’t be afraid to add new paragraphs — even if they’re just 1-2 sentences — when you want to underscore the main point or actively progress the page’s story.